Chrazqee/MPE-PSN/README.md

 ./train.sh
 ```

-and then, you will get the result that we support in dirs.
+and then, you will get the results that we support in related dirs.

 ## Some figures in the paper
 ![](figs/img_3.png)